raspberrypi/rpi-eeprom/README.md

 WARNING: Bootloader image version MFG_VER: <image> is older than the board manufacture version (<min>).
 ```

-The warning is advisory by default — the update still proceeds.
-Set `STRICT_MIN_VER_CHECK=1` in `/etc/default/rpi-eeprom-update` to turn this into a hard error so a downgrade onto unsupported hardware is refused rather than merely flagged.
+By default the update is refused.
+Set `STRICT_MIN_VER_CHECK=0` in `/etc/default/rpi-eeprom-update` to downgrade the error to a warning and proceed anyway.
 A similar check is also applied against the installed `rpi-eeprom` package version: if the package is too old for the board, `rpi-eeprom-update` prompts the user to `apt upgrade rpi-eeprom`.

 # Support
 Please check the Raspberry Pi [general discussion forum](https://forums.raspberrypi.com/viewforum.php?f=63) if you have a support question.